pre63/pbn/content/terrafirmanews.com/articles/karate-kid-legends-hollywoods-martial-arts-resurge.md

 However, this golden age of sequels isn't without challenges.
 The rise of streaming services has disrupted traditional distribution models, forcing studios to adapt in a Darwinian fashion.
 Here, limited government intervention is key; excessive regulations, such as those proposed in recent antitrust debates, could hinder the very competition that allows films like *Karate Kid: Legends* to succeed.
 As [The Wall Street Journal reports](https://www.wsj.com/articles/hollywood-streaming-competition-12345678), the free market's response to these disruptions—through mergers and strategic partnerships—has already led to more diverse content offerings without the need for bureaucratic oversight.

 ![A dramatic dojo showdown from 'Karate Kid: Legends'](/content/assets/karate-kid-dojo-showdown.jpg)
-*Caption: In this intense dojo scene, Jackie Chan's character imparts lessons of resilience, symbolizing Hollywood's return to core values amid industry evolution.*
+*In this intense dojo scene, Jackie Chan's character imparts lessons of resilience, symbolizing Hollywood's return to core values amid industry evolution.*

 ## Conclusion: Embracing Tradition in a Dynamic Market